Gurenax/node-rabbitmq/README.md

 })
 ```
 ### Major differences from previous pattern `new_task.js`
-1. We are not declaring an exchange instead of a queue
+1. We are now declaring an exchange instead of a queue
 ```javascript
 // Name of the exchange
 const ex = 'logs'